 What to Expect at Your Consultation

-After reviewing your medical history, he will help you assess your anatomy and your priorities to help you develop a comprehensive plan for your body contouring.
+After reviewing your medical history, Dr. Matas will consider the condition of your anatomy and evaluate your priorities to develop a comprehensive body contouring plan that aligns with your desired outcome.

 First, incisions are made beginning at the back of the waist in the lower back region.

 Excess skin and fat are removed from the back area, and drains are placed beneath the skin to control excess fluids and swelling.
 Heavy-duty sutures close and tighten the affected areas.
 Once the new contour has been achieved from the back, you are turned over to address the front abdominal area.